 In between these plates is the world-famous Silfra Fissure, one of the most breathtaking snorkelling and scuba diving location in the world, and you can end your journey around Iceland with a tour where you swim between the continents on a snorkelling tour.

-When your time in the park is over, you will drive forty-five minutes back to Reykjavík where you will spend the night.
+When your time in the park is over, you will drive forty-five minutes back to Reykjavík.

 It’s your final day in Iceland.
 For those who have a later flight and choose to visit the Blue Lagoon today, you will finish off your stay unwinding before you head to the airport.
 This is the perfect place to relax as you bathe in the warm, mineral-rich waters as you look back on the incredible adventure you have just taken in the land of fire and ice.
 If your flight is later there are plenty of things to do in Reykjavik.
 If you have an early flight back home, we wish you a pleasant journey.